-- The project had a significant positive impact on the community. - The vaccination campaign demonstrated a standalone impact, as evidenced by a decrease in calls for Smallpox and plague outbreaks in the areas where the campaign took place, compared to an increase in the same calls in non-targeted areas. - The vaccination campaign also contributed to the elimination and control of diseases that were planned to be addressed in 2023. - No negative environmental consequences were identified for the project. - The project's impact is crucial for every household in the rural areas of Hodeida and Raymah, as livestock ownership is prevalent.

-- There is currently no alternative available for livestock keepers to receive veterinary services, except for the TDA vet clinic, which provides a more affordable option compared to private veterinarian services. - The vaccination campaign saved herds from several diseases. - The Vet clinic, unlike the TDA vet lab, is considered a landmark in the city and has been functioning for over 50 years.
+- The project had a significant positive impact on the community. - The vaccination campaign demonstrated a standalone impact, as evidenced by a decrease in calls for Smallpox and plague outbreaks in the areas where the campaign took place, compared to an increase in the same calls in non-targeted areas. - The vaccination campaign also contributed to the elimination and control of diseases that were planned to be addressed in 2023. - No negative environmental consequences were identified for the project. - The project's impact is crucial for every household in the rural areas of Hodeida and Raymah, as livestock ownership is prevalent. - There is currently no alternative available for livestock keepers to receive veterinary services, except for the TDA vet clinic, which provides a more affordable option compared to private veterinarian services. - The vaccination campaign saved herds from several diseases. - The Vet clinic, unlike the TDA vet lab, is considered a landmark in the city and has been functioning for over 50 years.
 It is conveniently located in the city center for the benefit of the local community.
-Therefore, directing the rehabilitation and support from ICRC to the Vet clinic would have had a greater impact.

-Figure 19 Consultation Meeting with the Hodeida TDA

-Cover photograph: © ICRC Yemen
+Figure 18 Consultation Meeting with the Hodeida TDA Cover photograph: © ICRC Yemen